Skip to content

 They can be used for cutting and welding, as well as for engraving and marking.
 They are also used in medical applications such as laser surgery and laser eye surgery.
 In addition, LASERs are used in the entertainment industry for special effects and in surveying for surveying and mapping.

-Finally, LASERs are relatively safe to use, as the light beams are highly concentrated and monochromatic.
+The LASERs are relatively safe to use, as the light beams are highly concentrated and monochromatic.
 This makes them safer than other sources of light, such as ultraviolet rays or X-rays, which can be dangerous to humans.

 The disadvantages of LASER:

-Laser (Light Amplification by Stimulated Emission of Radiation) has many advantages, but it also has a few disadvantages.
+LASER (Light Amplification by Stimulated Emission of Radiation) has many advantages, but it also has a few disadvantages.

 First, the laser is expensive to develop and maintain.
 Lasers require sophisticated and costly equipment, and their components must be regularly maintained and replaced.